Team

 E-mail alexander.siedschlag@sfu.ac.at

-MMag.
-Andrea Jerković, MPA is a doctoral researcher at CEUSS, where she works for the EU projects FOCUS and VITRUV.
+Andrea Jerković is the director of CEUSS, where she is working as principal investigator for the EU projects VITRUV and AEROCEPTOR.
+She also was senior researcher in the EU project FOCUS.
 After graduating in British and American Studies as well as German Studies from Leopold Franzens University (Innsbruck, Tyrol), she earned a Master of Public Administration from the Hans Sachs School of Advanced Studies, WWEDU World Wide Education (Wels, Upper Austria).
-Andrea Jerković also is 1st vice project manager, Kölner Forum für Internationale Beziehungen und Sicherheitspolitik e.V.
+She received her doctoral degree from Sigmund Freud University.
+Andrea Jerković also is member of the advisory board, Kölner Forum für Internationale Beziehungen und Sicherheitspolitik e.V.
 (KFIBS)/Cologne Forum for International Relations and Security Policy.
 Her academic career began as tutor of Professor Alexander Siedschlag at the Endowed Center for European Security Studies at the University of Innsbruck in 2007.
 In the years 2008-2009, her professional accomplishments included an internship at the Institute for Peace Research and Security Policy (IFSH) at the University of Hamburg, the assistance of the management of WWEDU World Wide Education, and a survey in the Austrian national security research programme KIRAS at the Federal Ministry for Transport, Innovation and Technology (BMVIT) in Vienna.
 At the international level, Andrea Jerković has also worked for the European project Changing Perceptions of Security and Interventions (CPSI) within the 7th EU Framework Programme.
 She as well worked at the Institute for Security Research in the framework of the project SFI@SFU in the Austrian national security research programme KIRAS (November 2009-December 2011).
 Since the beginning of her career, she has been acting as the head of organization for the European Security Conference Initiative (ESCI).
 Her research has focused on culture as an analytical concept (changing the public perception of European Security) as well as on concepts of the International Community and the European Union in state-building missions (conceptual problems of military and civil co-operation related to the comprehensive approach).

 Susanne Kindl